-Some churches are adding movie and TV quotes, references and even showing video snippets from these assorted media in order to draw in the “seekers.”
+Some churches are adding movie and TV quotes, references, and even showing video snippets from these assorted media to draw in the “seekers.”

 Not too long ago, there was something that made me raise my eyebrows.
 I was scrolling through my Facebook feed and came upon a sponsored post advertising a grand opening for a new church here in Missouri.
 Instead of a typical marketing thrust featuring concepts and ideas surrounding Christ, the cross, God’s love, or being family-friendly, this church had placed, of all things, a cartoon picture of a Star Wars Stormtrooper helmet with the church’s logo!
 I kid you not.
 They were presenting this to be many people’s first impression of their church.
 Accompanying this Facebook post was a video from the church’s pastor promoting a “win this helmet” contest, and a chance to meet and have your picture taken with people dressed up in Stormtrooper and Darth Vader outfits if you attended the church that coming weekend!

-Yeah, the inclusion of secular entertainment properties inside of church doors in terms of quickie references or allusions may be open to debate (the whole Star Wars lore is fiction, it’s fantasy, and there’s nothing wrong with discussing its overall story per se as modern myth in the modern world), but aren’t Vader and the Imperial Stormtroopers the bad guys in the story?
-Why promote the murderous, evil dictatorial Galactic Empire in your church, just because they’re “cool” in today’s society?
+Yeah, the inclusion of secular entertainment properties inside of church doors in terms of quickie references or allusions may be open to debate (the whole Star Wars lore is fiction; it’s fantasy, and there’s nothing wrong with discussing its overall story per se as a modern myth in the modern world), but aren’t Vader and the Imperial Stormtroopers the bad guys in the Star Wars story?
+Why promote the murderous, evil, dictatorial Galactic Empire in your church, just because they’re “cool” in today’s society?
 (Side question: when did it become the “in” thing to do in Western culture to root for the bad guys?
 When I grew up, I wanted to be Luke Skywalker, not Darth Vader!)

 Fellow Christians, we’ve got to be careful how we present the Gospel of Jesus Christ.
 The Apostles in the Book of Acts would have never stooped so low as to rely on worldly activities or glorify sin and evil as marketing gimmicks.